assembler-institute/backend_movie_hub/README.md

 5. **Refactoring of controllers**: Refactor your controllers to use the correct instance of the Prisma client, as determined by the `DATA_SOURCE` environment variable.

+6. **Database Synchronization and Migration**: After refactoring your controllers, you need to synchronize your Prisma models with your database.
+You can do this by running the `db push` command:

+    ```bash
+    npx prisma db push
+    ```

+   This command updates your database schema to match your Prisma models.
+It's important to note that `db push` is not recommended for production databases as it can result in data loss.
+For production databases, consider using Prisma Migrate, which allows you to version control your database schema changes and apply them incrementally.

+   To create a migration with Prisma Migrate, run the following commands:

+    ```bash
+    npx prisma migrate dev --name init
+    ```

+   This command will create a new migration and apply it to your database.

+7. **Multi-client Prisma Support**: Add support for multiple Prisma clients in your application.
+This will allow you to switch between different databases easily.
-6. **Testing the application**: Use a tool like Postman to send requests to your application and verify that everything is working correctly.
+8. **Application Testing**: Use a tool like Postman to send requests to your application and verify that everything is working correctly.
 ## 🔐 Phase 5: Auth0 Integration

 In this phase, your goal is to integrate Auth0 into your application, both on the backend and frontend.
 Auth0 is an authentication and authorization service that allows you to protect your routes and manage users in your application.